 There are a number of different relief products and alternatives to cigarettes on the market, including patches, chewing gum and the new electronic cigarettes.
 There’s no one classification for all these items but they are instead classified based on their own characteristics.

 Nicotine replacement (preparation, such as tablets, chewing gum) is classified under commodity code 2106 90 92 60 as a miscellaneous edible preparation.
 This is in line with EU Regulation 3565/88.

 Nicotine based hand gel, which is a gel rubbed into the hands so the nicotine is absorbed through the skin to weaken the craving for a cigarette.
 Marketed as an alternative to cigarettes for situations in which one cannot smoke the gels are classified as tobacco products under 38249097.

-Electric cigarettes and nicotine inhalers, also known as an inhalator.
-If an electric cigarette is imported with a packet of cartridges, the whole set is to be classified together to commodity code 8543 70 90 99 as an electrical product not elsewhere specified.
+Electronic cigarette and nicotine inhalers, also known as an inhalator.
+If an electronic cigarette is imported with a packet of cartridges, the whole set is to be classified together to commodity code 8543 70 90 99 as an electrical product not elsewhere specified.
+In line with EC reg 1143/2008.
 However, a nicotine cartridge containing a preparation of nicotine intended to assist smokers to stop smoking is classified to heading 3824 90 97.